MicrosoftEdge/WebView2Feedback/specs/APIReview_AllowDrop.md

 interface ICoreWebView2Controller : IUnknown {
   /// Gets the `AllowDrop` property which is used to configure the capability
   /// that dropping files into webview2 is allowed or permitted.
-  /// The default value is TRUE if not ever set.
+  /// The default value is TRUE.
   ///
   /// \snippet SettingsComponent.cpp ToggleAllowDrop
   [propget] HRESULT AllowDrop([out, retval] BOOL* value);